 Additional Institute buildings: Diedersdorfer Weg 1

-For its statutory tasks, in 2018 BfR had a budget of € 100 million
+For its statutory tasks, the BfR had a budget of € 119 million in 2021

 To strengthen consumer health protection in Germany and on the international level.

 The main areas of work laid down in the "Act restructuring consumer health protection and food safety" of 14 August 2002 encompass the

 - health assessment of biological and material-chemical safety of food,